-1. Submittal of Preliminary ATCs:
+1. Submittal of Preliminary ATCs

-Preliminary Concepts: Preliminary concepts are intended to be an informal inquiry by the Proposer to explore a concept and a quick method by SCDOT to review and comment on potential development of ATC(s) prior to investment of time and resources by the Proposer.
-Preliminary concepts shall present a description adequate for SCDOT to assess the benefits of the concept.
+Preliminary concepts are intended to be an informal inquiry by the Proposer to explore a concept and a quick method by SCDOT to review and comment on potential development of ATCs prior to investment of time and resources by the Proposer.
+Preliminary concepts shall present a Description, Deviations, and a range of Costs, as further described in Section 3.G.1.
+Other items identified in Section 3.G.1 can be provided, but are not required.
+The amount of information provided shall be constrained to the boxes provided in the Preliminary ATC Submittal Form and additional details shall not be attached.
 Submission of preliminary concepts does not change or extend the submission deadline of Formal ATCs.

-SCDOT reserves the right to ask Proposer to clarify its preliminary concepts.
-Proposer shall be limited to two packages of preliminary concepts and the total number of preliminary concepts shall not exceed twenty (20).
-A package is a submittal of one (1) or more ATCs.
+Proposers shall be limited to two packages of preliminary concepts and the total number of preliminary concepts shall not exceed twenty (20).
+A package is a submittal of up to ten (10) ATCs.
 If more than one preliminary concept on the same topic has been received from multiple Proposers, SCDOT has the right to revise the RFP to include that concept as an addendum to the RFP.
-Submittal of Preliminary ATCs shall be in accordance with the information and milestone schedule provided below.
-All information being exchanged between Proposers and SCDOT shall occur only on the specific dates shown.